ethereum-attestation-service/eas-docs-site/docs/learn/faqs.md

 </details>

 <details>
-<summary>Will EAS have it's own token?</summary>
+<summary>Will EAS have its own token?</summary>
-No. EAS has no plans to release it's own token.
+No. EAS has no plans to release its own token.
 Our token is ETH.
 To use EAS you need ETH.
 </details>

 <details>